Paul Charosh Independent Scholar Fellowship

 The Paul Charosh Independent Scholar Fellowship is intended to foster research by independent scholars, and to encourage their participation in Society conferences.
 For purposes of this award, an “independent scholar” is someone who does not teach at an institution of higher learning, or who does so with a non-renewable contract of one year or less.
 Applicants are not required to hold any particular degree or certification.
 They may be current SAM members but others, pursuing a scholarly life outside the academy, are also eligible.

 The initial award will be in the amount of $1,500.
-The recipient will be expected to attend and participate in the Society’s 2017 conference in Montreal.
+The recipient will be expected to attend and participate in the Society’s 2018 conference in Kansas City.
 Specific conditions of the participation will be made in consultation with the award committee and the Society’s Board.
 The awardee’s name and presence, and nature of their participation in the conference, will be noted in the program.
 Conference registration fees for the awardee will be waived.

 - Applicants will provide a letter of application with contact information (including mailing address, phone number, and email address), an overview of the applicant's engagement with American music as an independent scholar, and a rationale for wanting to attend a SAM conference.
 Application materials should not exceed three double-spaced pages.